 Bonds – what they are and their importance

 There is much confusion out there about what bonds are.
 I’ve seen so-called experts get it wrong, and then mislead people.
 The recent importance of the ‘bond market’ has come about as there is talk about an ‘inverted yield curve’.
 Not much will be said about that.
 In this post I focus on the basics.
 The concepts here may require careful time studying what’s going on.

 What is a bond?

 Quite simply a bond is a loan.
 Somebody lends somebody money.
 It’s that basic.
 When you purchase a bond, you lend money to the entity you purchase from.
 If that sounds crazy and you don’t believe me see it here at Investopedia: “A bond could be thought of as an I.O.U. between the lender and borrower that includes the details of the loan and its payments.”
 Further “Bonds, or fixed income investments, are essentially loans from an investor to a company or government.
 Bond investors receive periodic payments based on the interest rate at which the bond was sold.“

 But in this sort of purchase concerning bonds, the lender is purchasing a ‘negative’ i.e. a debt with interest owed.
 And even more crazy is that the purchaser (being the lender) is handing over money to the borrower in exchange for some document that says to the borrower what is owed.
 What would the purchaser (lender) do with this bond?
 The lender doesn’t have to do anything except collect interest and later on the principal from the borrower, when the maturity date is due.
-But the borrower (who issues the bond) can sell it (which is a debt) for less or more money.
+But the lender can sell it (which is a debt) for less or more money.